TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 6/Revelation 6.17.md

 ---

-for the great day of their wrath is come; and who is able to stand?
+for the great day of his wrath has come; and who is able to stand?"